evgfilim1/userbot/README.md

   sticker itself
 - `mibib`: Sends a sticker (with 20% chance) with an animated pixelated bear when someone sends that sticker itself
+- `bra`: Sends a picture from [this](https://www.reddit.com/r/anime_irl/comments/u4zxol/anime_irl/) Reddit post when someone sends "бра" or "bra"

 ### Shortcuts